unification-com/xfund-router/docs/api/lib/ConsumerLib.md

 <a name="ConsumerLib-addDataProvider-struct-ConsumerLib-State-address-uint256-"></a>
 ### Function `addDataProvider(struct ConsumerLib.State self, address _dataProvider, uint256 _fee) -> bool success`
-addDataProvider add a new authorised data provider to this contract, and authorise it to provide data via the Router.
+addDataProvider add a new authorised data provider to this contract, and
+     authorise it to provide data via the Router.
 Can also be used to modify a provider's fee for an existing authorised provider.
 If the provider is currently authorises, the Router's grantProviderPermission is not called to conserve gas.

 #### Parameters:
+- `self`: the Contract's State object

 - `_dataProvider`: the address of the data provider

 - `_fee`: the data provider's fee